-Note: The 7 days in Provence in this South of France itinerary
+Note: This South of France travel itinerary

-- is planned using a rental vehicle but includes a couple of days where the car stays parked
+- includes a couple of days where the car stays parked

 Guided Tours: Another way to explore Provence is to stay in one location and take day trips.
 Here are some suggestions: